Up to 85% of women who develop breast cancer have little to no family history of the disease

 However, up to 85% of breast cancer cases do NOT develop due to an abnormal gene being passed down from a parent to his/her child.
 Instead, they are caused by a woman’s genetic makeup combined with environmental factors.
 This type of breast cancer is called sporadic breast cancer and often takes a woman by surprise.
 As this type of breast cancer often develops without warning, it becomes even more important to identify your risk factors.
 This will allow your healthcare provider to work with you on creating management plans that can reduce your risk of developing breast cancer.

-- BREVAGenplus provides information about breast cancer risk; it does not diagnose breast cancer
+- BREVAGenplus provides information about breast cancer risk over a 5 year period; it does not diagnose breast cancer

 - BREVAGenplus is validated in African American, Caucasian, and Hispanic women age 35 years or older